goerwin/keyremapper/README.md

     # open `Developer PowerShell for VS 2022` or similar
     $ cl .\Tests\index.cpp /std:c++17 /Fe"Tests/output.exe" /Fo"Tests/output.obj" | .\Tests\output.exe
   ```

+## Build

+- Mac
+  - Create a `mac/.env` file using `mac/.env.example` and fill up the values
+  - Open project `~mac/KeyRemapper.xcodeproj` with XCode
+  - Sign the 2 targets for development (KeyRemapper, Daemon)
+  - You should be able to run it on Xcode
+- Windows
+  - You should be able to run it in Visual Studio 2019+

 ## Deploy and Release